Grand Theft Auto III: Critical response

-IGN's Perry considered the game's sound "unbelievably and meticulously delivered", particularly praising the soundtrack, voice acting and sound design, stating that it was "really approached as if it were done for a movie".
-Eurogamer's Bramwell echoed similar remarks, describing the city sounds as "perfect" and the soundtrack as "monstrous".
+IGN's Perry considered the game's sound "unbelievably and meticulously delivered", particularly praising the soundtrack, voice acting and sound design, stating it was "really approached as if it were done for a movie".
+Eurogamer's Bramwell echoed those sentiments, describing the city sounds as "perfect" and the soundtrack as "monstrous".
 The sound was described as "terrific" by GameSpot's Gerstmann and Game Revolution's Silverman, and 1UP.com appreciated the subtlety of the in-game radio stations.
 AllGame's Scott Alan Marriott named the music "the true star" of the game.

 Reviewers considered the style of the game's missions to be a welcoming departure from those in previous games.
 1UP.com described the missions as "wonderfully creative", while GamesMaster appreciated the diversity.
 IGN's Perry similarly appreciated the variety and scale of the missions, and praised the amount of available side missions.
 GameSpy's Alupului described the game's story as "well-paced" and "coherent", featuring plot elements akin to a mob film.
-GameSpot's Gerstmann found the missions entertaining and challenging, but noted that exploring the game world also offers "a great deal of fun" to players.
+GameSpot's Gerstmann found the missions entertaining and challenging, but noted exploring the game world also offers "a great deal of fun" to players.

 Reactions to the game's controls were mixed.
 Alupului of GameSpy found the game "controls beautifully", both while driving and on-foot.
-Game Revolution's Silverman identified the control issues as the game's only flaw, although praised the responsiveness of the driving mechanics.
+Game Revolution's Silverman identified the control issues as the game's only flaw, although he praised the responsiveness of the driving mechanics.
 Matt Helgeson of Game Informer similarly described the driving as "great", but noted "clunky" combat.
 GamePro's Four-Eyed Dragon found the cars simple to manoeuvre.
 Edge described the game's combat as "an awkward system that stymies play".
-1UP.com noted particular flaws in the targeting system, explaining that it "often focuses on the wrong guy".
+1UP.com noted particular flaws in the targeting system, explaining it "often focuses on the wrong guy".